pamoroso/dandegui/README.md

 ![A text output window created with DandeGUI on Medley Interlisp and the Lisp code that generated it.](https://raw.githubusercontent.com/pamoroso/dandegui/main/dandegui.png)

-The library, which is written in and exposes its functionality as Common Lisp, provides windows for stream-based and graphical output which automaticaly handle repainting, resizing, and scrolling.
+The library, which is written in and exposes its functionality as Common Lisp, provides windows for stream-based text and graphical output which automaticaly handle repainting, resizing, and scrolling.
 DandeGUI captures typical GUI patterns of the Medley environment such as printing text to a new window instead of an Exec.

 ## Installation